LittleFinder/Cart/README.md

 <img src="img/Poject-cart.png" width="500" height="500"/>
 <img src="ProductInCart.png" width="500" height="500"/>

+And also you can visit deployed site : https://sneakers-carts.netlify.app;

 In the future I will show quantity in Cart icon, add page with favorite products, that's why I decide save mark-up and some code for it.

 # Getting Started with Create React App